korlibs/korge-hello-world/README.md

 For Windows, change all the `./gradlew` for `gradlew.bat`.

+You should use Gradle 5.5 or greater and Java 8 or greater.

 ## Compiling for the JVM (Desktop)

 Inside IntelliJ you can go to the `src/commonMain/kotlin/main.kt` file and press the green ▶️ icon